chanchan7/Platforms/docs/source/index.rst

-Common Infrastructure Platform API Resource Repository
+Common Basic Platform for Social Governance and Preventing and Managing Risks
 ===================================